monerium/smart-contracts/README.md

 The [Monerium](https://monerium.com) e-money offers programmable fiat money on blockchains, an indispensable building block for the nascent blockchain economy.

-Monerium EMI is an Electronic Money Institution, currently the only financial entity licenced to issue e-money on blockchains.
+Monerium EMI is an Electronic Money Institution, currently the only financial entity licensed to issue e-money on blockchains.
 Electronic money (e-money) has been recognized in the European Economic Area (EEA) as a digital alternative to cash since 2000 when the first e-money Directive was introduced.
 Monerium e-money is 1:1 backed in fully segregated, unencumbered, high-quality liquid assets and unconditionally redeemable on demand.
-[Read more about e-money here](https://monerium.com/monerium/2019/06/28/e-money-the-digital-alternative-to-cash.html).
+Read more about e-money [here](https://monerium.com/monerium/2019/06/28/e-money-the-digital-alternative-to-cash.html).

 ## Tokens